-We stayed at the lovely Harry’s Fields Campsite, which is a medium sized independent campsite on the edge of the New Forest in a hamlet called Frogham.
-We arrived onsite at about 7pm on the Friday to find the site was pretty much full, but our reserved places were clearly labeled and there was plenty of room to pitch our tents.
-The field is lovely and flat and the campsite had a lovely family feel to it, everyone was tucked up in bed by 11pm!
-Because it is only open during August the toilets and showers are of the portaloo variety (not my favourite and the only downside to the campsite) but they were kept clean through-out our stay.
+We stayed at the lovely Harry’s Fields Campsite.
+A medium sized independent campsite on the edge of the New Forest in a hamlet called Frogham.
+We arrived onsite at about 7pm on the Friday to find the site was pretty much full.
+Our reserved places were clearly labeled and there was plenty of room to pitch our tents.
+The field is lovely and flat and the campsite had a lovely family feel to it.
+Everyone was tucked up in bed by 11pm!
+Because it is only open during August the toilets and showers are of the portaloo variety.
+Not a favourite and the only downside to the campsite.
+They were kept clean through-out our stay.

-The owners of the campsite could not have been more helpful and they were more then happy to share their local knowledge of the best places to visit and they always seemed to be about and willing to help.
-There were fire pits available to hire which made sitting outside in the evenings really pleasant and the skies were even clear so we could stargaze!
-Freshly baked pastries were available in the mornings, there was a pub next door and on the Saturday night there was a pizza oven!
-Basically they did everything they could to make camping as relaxing and as easy a possible (without making it glamping!) a big thumbs up and we will return!
+The owners of the campsite could not have been more helpful.
+They were more then happy to share their local knowledge of the best places to visit.
+There were fire pits available to hire which made sitting outside in the evenings really pleasant.
+The skies were even clear so we could stargaze!
+Freshly baked pastries were available in the mornings.
+There was a pub next door and on the Saturday night there was a pizza oven!
+Basically, they did everything they could to make camping as relaxing and as easy a possible (without making it glamping!).
+A big thumbs up and we will return!

-As for exploring the New Forest, this is best done by bike.
-So on the first day we took the bridleway from Frogham to Fritham, only a distance of 4.5miles but the track was fairly tough going with some decent hills (especially with a toddler in a bike seat!).
+As for exploring the New Forest, bike is best!
+So on the first day we took the bridleway from Frogham to Fritham, only a distance of 4.5miles.
+But the track was fairly tough going with some decent hills (especially with a toddler in a bike seat!).
 The reward for our efforts was some great views across the heathland and a lovely Ploughmans lunch at the Royal Oak pub in Fritham.
 Check out the route on Strava.

-Monday, after packing up the tents (there was no pressure to leave which was really nice, we had until 4pm to vacate the site) we headed out on the bikes again.
+Monday, and after packing up the tents we headed out on the bikes again.
+There was no pressure to leave which was really nice, you had until 4pm to vacate the site.
 This longer route was a mixture of bridleways and fairly quite roads.
 We headed downhill from Frogham to Moyles Court where there was a ford which was great for a little paddle.

 It was a fantastic weekend away, you just can’t beat the British countryside in good weather!